referrerpolicy=no-referrer-when-downgrade

 //! different ones, without any code change being needed.
 For example, in the code snippets of this

-//! module, you can fund [`OtherAuthorProvider`] which is an alternative implementation of
+//! module, you can find [`OtherAuthorProvider`], which is an alternative implementation of

 //! [`AuthorProvider`].